Lamden/docs/docs/wallet/accounts_linked_overview.md

 ## Decentralized Applications (Dapps)

-Dapps are applications that have a blockchain comnponent to them.
+Dapps are applications that have a blockchain component to them.
 Any application that connects to your Lamden Vault is referred to as a Dapp.